Tag Archives: Day Hike

 Alec and Marina behind the looking glass.

 Thanks for joining Alec, Marina and I as part of our Chasing Waterfalls Road Trip at Silver Falls, certainly one of the most enchanting places we have ever been.
 Stay with us on this Road Trip as well as many other adventures by doing some super easy things: LIKE, COMMENT, FOLLOW and SHARE.
-If you like the hat and shirt that Alec has on in the pictures than I invite you to go to SHOP APPAREL for all of your Adventure Wear needs.
+If you like the hat and shirt that Alec has on in the pictures then I invite you to go to SHOP APPAREL for all of your Adventure Wear needs.
 PBTA travels extensively throughout the West if you go to the menu above you will see that the areas are categorized by area or activity.
 I am sure that this will fuel ideas when planning your next adventure.

 Happy Trails-